-The primary objective of dissertation writing for post graduate students is to expose them in research and motivate them to conduct scientific research and pursue higher research.
-The students will be able to interpret the data and draw a conclusion from it, develop the skill of writing and communicating to scientific world and establish the underlying mechanism of the findings
+Sr. No. At the end of semester, student will be able: CO 1 To expose them in research and motivate them to conduct scientific research and pursue higher research.
+CO2 To interpret the data and draw a conclusion from it.
+CO3 To develop the skill of writing and communicating to scientific world and establish the underlying mechanism of the findings

 During this time each student will write the dissertation (research study) under the supervision of a qualified guide from the Department of Physiotherapy and get ready for presentation.
-It is mandatory for all candidates to present and undergo a viva-voce on basis of their research work and in the presence of an external expert.
+It is mandatory for all candidates to present and undergo a viva-voce on basis of their research work and in the presence of internal as well as an external expert.

-Semester-IV MYST-406P: Advanced Yoga Techniques- Practical cum viva-voce
+MYST 406P: Advanced Yoga Techniques- Practical cum viva-voce